 Put simply, a Smart Home uses technology and connectivity to monitor itself and provide constant information on what is happening within it.
 This includes:

-- Home automation – allowing consumers to control appliances remotely through their smartphone.
+- Home Automation – allowing consumers to control appliances remotely through their smartphone.
 Many appliances, from washing machines to coffee machines, can now be switched on from outside a house, along with lights.
-According to ABI Research, smart home automation will be worth $34 billion by 2020.
+According to ABI Research, smart home automation is projected to reach $31 billion in 2022.

-- Home security – providing monitoring through CCTV, fire and smoke alarms, and door and motion sensors, so that you can protect your home and contents (or alternatively check that the kids aren’t having a party when you are away).
+- Home Security – providing monitoring through CCTV, fire and smoke alarms, and door and motion sensors, so that you can protect your home and contents

-- Energy management – smart thermostats mean you can up the temperature when you leave the office so that the house is warm when you arrive home.
-By monitoring temperatures in real-time, homeowners can also increase energy efficiency – for example, seeing instantly the savings when an appliance or light is switched off.
-Smart homes can be made 40 per cent more energy efficient thanks to better energy management.
+- Energy Management – smart thermostats mean you can up the temperature when you leave the office so that the house is warm when you arrive home.
+By monitoring temperatures in real-time, homeowners can also increase energy efficiency – for example, seeing savings instantly when an appliance or light is switched off.
+Smart homes use an estimated 30-40% less energy on average.

-- eHealth – monitoring the wellbeing of those within the house, particularly the elderly or infirm, delivers major healthcare benefits.
-They can remain independent in their own homes while being monitored through video cameras linked to medical staff, who are on hand to deal with any emergencies that may arise.
+- eHealth – monitoring the wellbeing of those within the house, delivers major healthcare benefits.
+Sick or injured patients can remain independent in their homes while being monitored through video cameras linked to medical staff, who are on hand to deal with emergencies that may arise.

-The sensors used for monitoring and controlling a Smart Home are part of the Internet of Things (IoT), a trend that sees previously "dumb" objects able to communicate and interact independently over the Iinternet.
+The sensors used for monitoring and controlling a Smart Home are part of a number of connected devices, under the Internet of Things (IoT).

-IDC expects there to be 30 billion connected things by 2020 while Gartner believes there will be 500 IoT-enabled devices in every home by 2022.
+Statista expects to reach $1,058 billion total annual revenue worldwide in the IoT market while Gartner believes there will be 500 IoT-enabled devices in every home by 2022.